The poor man and the oppressor have this in common: the LORD gives light to the eyes of both.

 Jesus said that God the Father is kind to both good and evil, sending both rain and sun on the righteous and the unrighteous (Matthew 5:45).

-God is not impressed, even in the least, with human wealth, not even with multi-billions of dollars.
+God is not impressed, not in the least, with human wealth, not even with billions of dollars.
 All the nations are like a drop in the bucket or like dust on the scales (Isaiah 40:15).

-Like His Father, Jesus deferred to no one, but spoke the truth consistently (Matthew 22:16).
+Like His Father, Jesus deferred to no one, but spoke the truth consistently (Matthew 22:16), enlightening anyone with “the ears to hear.”

 - Memorize the text in your favourite Bible translation and think about it often.